whyoh/gnote-tools/README.md

 =====

 1. create a new directory and cd to it
-2. run the notewiki.py script.  it will connect to your tomboy or gnote notes via dbus and save them all as XML files in the current directory, named according to their titles and including a reference to the note-html.xsl XSLT stylesheet.
+2. run notewiki.py -m export -s note-html.xsl.  it will connect to your tomboy or gnote notes via dbus and save them all as XML files in the current directory, named according to their titles and including a reference to the note-html.xsl XSLT stylesheet.
 3. put the note-html.xsl file in the same directory.
 4. now open either the folder or one of the XML files (perhaps your 'Start Here' note) in a web browser.